 - Participation Points – Players participating in the First Set Tour – Rising Stars will receive 40 points per tournament played towards their year-end total.

 - Bonus Participation Points – A one-time bonus of 200 points for 10 First Set Tour – Rising Stars tournaments played will be given at the end of the year.
-All bonus points will be awarded in December, following the completion of the Circuit.
+All bonus points will be awarded in December, following the completion of the tour.